Best Practices in the Field of Electronic Registry Design and Operation

 This Working Paper was refined and published at a launch event alongside the 100th Session of the UNIDROIT Governing Council on 22-27 September 2021.
 The Guide on Best Practices for Electronic Collateral Registries is now available online for free online and can be purchased in hard copy here.

 In September 2021, a fifth Workshop for the project was organised at the University of Cambridge.
-The Project has now shifted its focus onto Electronic Business Registries and will work towards developing a best practices guide for the same.
+The Project has shifted its focus onto Electronic Business Registries and started the work towards developing a best practices guide for the same.